4.5 Memory Game

 self redrawNeeded

-color is used to paint the button; when adjusting it, we send the message #redrawNeeded to the button to force its redraw.
+color is used to paint the button; when adjusting it, we send the message #redrawNeeded to the button to force it to redraw.

 SystemWindow subclass: #MemoryGameWindow